Fire and rescue services

 Disputes over expected working and living conditions for Australians teaching English in South Korea are common.

-Some Australians planning to teach English have faced penalties after they or their employment agent gave false documents to Korean immigration authorities.
+Some Australians planning to teach English have faced penalties after they or their employment agent provided false documents to Korean immigration authorities.

 If you're employed without the right visa, your options will be limited under Korean law.